MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 Dynamics 365 Intelligent Order Management supports the following out-of-the-box email capabilities:

-- Enhanced email template editor.
+- An enhanced email template editor.
 - Three email templates that can be called within the orchestration flow.
-- High performant and scalable email sending service.
+- A high performant and scalable email sending service.
-- Generic email domain that can be used in the "from" segment of the email address.
+- A generic email domain that can be used in the "from" segment of the email address.

 ## Enhanced email template editor